Elliot Measel

 Voice Part: Bass

-Areas of Study: Political Science
+Areas of Study: Political Science & Middle Eastern Studies

 When he was just a wee lil’ man growing up in the dusty plains of Oklahoma, young Rayan yearned to escape the country.
 Despite being an ALL STAR SEVEN sport athlete in elementary school, he wondered “What more is there to this silly little life I am living?”
 One day, he ventured down into his parents dingy basement, and there, Rayan unearthed old and moldy remnants of a time long past, the days of crooners (though not as far back as the original Sooners).
 Upon hooking them up to a tarnished and lusterless record player of old, his musical brain realized how much more there was in the music world than honky tonk and loving your oversized pickup truck (not at all compensating for anything… no chance… right??).
 Sinatra’s repertoire was unmatched in Rayan’s growing adolescent head noodle.
 My Way, Strangers in the Night, Come Fly With Me, Summer Wind, and Fly me to the Moon… OH FLY ME TO THE MOON.
 Not just his mind but Rayan’s heart was growing… What is LOVE?
 What is LIFE?
 How does one love life?
 How could he continue and strengthen his romantic awakening?
 Why of course he trained his wee lil’ bladder and worked up the courage to once again hop on the transit line and get out of Oklahoma.
 This time to a musical showing, one that featured the modern reincarnation of THE GREAT FRANK (of the family name Sinatra of course).
 The one and only… Michael Bubbles.
 It was like the great modern crooner himself was speaking directly to Rayan, he had been enlightened.
 His life had been forever changed.
 What next?
 How could he be the next one in line of the great crooners of history.
 That is what led him here, to the University of Michigan, to the Friars.
 The Friars, who else…?
 The Friars greatly pride ourselves on our croonniness and suave ways with wooing crowds of middle-aged folks WORLDWIDE.
 And Ray Ray… he fits the bill.